 origin: bifurcation of the common carotid artery

 course: under the submandibular gland an...

-The external ear comprises the auricle (or pinna), the external auditory meatus, and the tympanum (eardrum).
-The pinna concentrates and amplifies sound waves and funnels them through the outer acoustic pore into the external auditory meatus, which carries them to the tympanic membrane.
+The external ear comprises the auricle (or pinna), the external auditory meatus, and the tympanic membrane (eardrum).
+The auricle concentrates and amplifies sound waves and funnels them through the outer acoustic pore into the external auditory meatus to the tympanic membrane.

 The external jugular vein (EJV) drains the head, face, and part of the pectoral region.